 - Ryuunosuke Akasaka – Sakurasou no Pet na Kanojo

-What do you think of Neet or Hikikomori?
-Know anyone?
+What do you think about Neet or Hikikomori?
+Do you know anyone?
 Do you know any anime or drama that portrays this situation?
 Comment and share with friends.